-GCSAA invites you to submit a proposal to the 2016 Research Grant Program.
-This program is dedicated to funding applied agronomic, environmental and regulatory research that will benefit golf course superintendents and the golf courses they manage.
+The GCSAA Research Grant Program is dedicated to funding applied agronomic, environmental and regulatory research that will benefit golf course superintendents and the golf courses they manage.
 Submissions for 2016 are now closed.

 - Oct.
 3, 2016 – Proposals due to GCSAA headquarters

 - Oct.
 7, 2016 – Support and commitment letters are due

 - Nov.14-18, 2016 – Proposals reviewed by the Research Committee

 - Dec.
 31, 2016 – Researchers notified of projects approved for funding.
 Following this notification, all applicants will receive a letter notifying them of their application’s status.

 The Environmental Institute for Golf (EIFG), GCSAA’s philanthropic organization, will provide funding for new research projects that meet the program focus and criteria described below.

 Purpose: To fund environmental research on golf courses, including but not limited to: integrated pest management, best management practices, pesticide and nutrient fate, wildlife management or any project relating to protecting the environment.
 (Preference may be given to projects with matching funds.)

 Purpose: To fund applied research on turfgrass water use, irrigation scheduling techniques, irrigation water quality or the use of recycled water that will help produce well-conditioned golf courses while minimizing consumption of water.
 Preference will be given to proposals that address recycled water use and that are conducted in the Southwestern United States.
 (Preference may be given to projects with matching funds.)

 Purpose: To fund applied research for optimizing the growing environment for golf course turf, while minimizing inputs of water, fertilizer and pesticides.
 (Preference may be given to projects with matching funds.)